TYPuzzler/TYPuzzler.github.io/reports/Week 8 Report.md

 - Before peer review, add any remaining planned frontend ui elements if health permits
 ## 2. What We Did
 ### Margaret
-- Investigated Heroku more, but will be abandoning it because pythonanywhere server worked
+- Investigated Heroku more, but will be abandoning it because the pythonanywhere server worked
 ### Bowen
 - Set up python server with pythonanywhere.com using Flask API.
 - Set up MySQL database server for the python server.